chanzuckerberg/cellxgene-census/.github/ISSUE_TEMPLATE/feature-request.md

 ## Context

-Provide the context in which this request was intiated.
+Provide the context in which this request was initiated.
+What were you trying to accomplish?
 _e.g. in project X I was trying to do this operation and [...]_

 ## Impact